Stay informed with our news, tips and resources designed to help you be successful in your mission.

 Focusing on Donor Relationships: 4 Tips for Smart Nonprofits

-Relationships are important.
-They help build our emotional well-being and drive us to make decisions.
-Because nonprofits need emotional dedication and commitment on behalf of their donors to drive donations, developing relationships is key for the entire industry.
+Relationships are an essential part of being human.
+They strengthen our emotional well-being and are a main motivator for decision-making.
+Because nonprofits need dedication and commitment from donors to drive donations and power their missions, developing relationships is key for the entire industry.

-While there are many ways you can build relationships with supporters, we find that the following four strategies have the greatest impact:
+While there are many ways to build relationships with supporters, we find that the following four strategies have the greatest impact:

-You know that personalization is important in relationship building.
-When you reach out to a supporter with a message that appeals to their specific interests, they’ll be much more likely to pay attention and respond positively to the message.
+Personalized outreach is essential for ensuring your content stands out from other marketing messages donors receive.
+When you reach out to a supporter with a message that appeals to their specific interests, they’ll be much more likely to pay attention and respond positively.

-However, writing these messages out one by one and personalizing each and every email or letter is incredibly time-consuming.
-Brand new organizations with a smaller base of supporters may be able to manage this, but it’s not a sustainable habit to get into.
+However, personalizing every donor email or letter takes a lot of work.
+New organizations with a smaller supporter base may be able to manage this, but it’s not sustainable for larger or growing nonprofits.

-Segmenting your organization’s supporters in your nonprofit CRM is the best way to efficiently reach out with personalized messages.
+Segmenting supporters using your nonprofit’s donor management system is the best way to reach out with personalized messages efficiently.

 • Recency: How long have donors been giving?